bghani/BirdNET_embeddings/README.md

 ### Arguments

-- `directory`: (Required) The directory containing the embedding files.
+- `directory`: (Required) The directory containing the subdirectories for embedding files for different classes.
 Each class's embeddings should be in a separate subdirectory.
-- `num_training_examples`: (Required) The number of training examples to use per class for training, rest of the examples in the subdirectories will be used for testing.
+- `num_training_examples`: (Required) The number of training examples to use per class for training; the rest of the examples in the subdirectories will be used for testing.
 - `--hidden_neurons`: (Optional) The number of neurons in the hidden layer.
 If set to 0 (default), no hidden layer is used.
 - `--dropout`: (Optional) The dropout rate for regularization.
 Default is 0.5.
+Dropout layer is only added if there is a hidden layer.

 ### Running the Script
 To run the script, use the following command structure (without the optional arguments the model will train as a single-layer perceptron):